 The University has made faculty aware of the Jewish calendar, and encourages Faculty and Staff to avoid planning mandatory events on those days.
 A reasonable accommodation should be made for anyone to make up work missed for Religious Observance.
 If you plan to miss class for High Holiday observance, the Best Practice is to contact your professors as early as possible to let them know about your Religious Observance, to work out any necessary accommodations.
 Occasionally, instructors require a written note confirming participation or more explanation about religious needs.
-Rav Lisa and Tilly are happy to work with students who need this, or have any further questions or concerns about navigating Holiday celebrations and other requirements.
+Rav Lisa is happy to work with students who need this, or have any further questions or concerns about navigating Holiday celebrations and other requirements.

 Our Engagement Platform is designed for you to join, create, and enjoy Jewish community on campus.
 In order to access it, you first must create or update your Student Info Card.
 Then, head to the Platform to start exploring!